faisalazam/Problems/SYSTEM_DESIGN.md

 The PACELC theorem states that in a system that replicates data:

-* if there is a partition ('P'), a distributed system can tradeoff between availability and consistency (i.e., 'A' and ' C');
+* if there is a partition ('P'), a distributed system can trade off between availability and consistency (i.e., 'A' and ' C');
-* else ('E'), when the system is running normally in the absence of partitions, the system can tradeoff between latency ('L') and consistency ('C').
+* else ('E'), when the system is running normally in the absence of partitions, the system can trade off between latency ('L') and consistency ('C').

 The first part of the theorem (PAC) is the same as the CAP theorem, and the ELC is the extension.
 The whole thesis is